-The Clustered Platform 280/3 system is a self-sustained platform, integrated through the Sun Cluster technology, with shared, mirrored Fibre Channel-Arbitrated Loop (FC-AL) storage to support highly available applications.
-You can use this two-node cluster system to implement a highly available file server, web server, mail server, or an Oracle[TM] database server.
+The Clustered Platform 280/3 system is a self-sustained platform, integrated through the Sun Cluster technology, with shared, mirrored Fibre-Channel Arbitrated Loop (FC-AL) storage to support highly available applications.
+You can use this two-node cluster system to implement a highly available file server, web server, mail server, or an OracleTM database server.
 Sun Cluster 3.0 provides global file systems, global devices, and scalable services.
-These features allow independent cluster nodes, running independent Solaris Operating Environment (Solaris OE) instances, to run distributed applications while providing client access through a single IP address.
+These features allow independent cluster nodes, running independent Solaris operating environment instances, to run distributed applications while providing client access through a single IP address.

 FIGURE 1-1 is a basic block diagram of the system, which includes a two-node cluster with shared, mirrored storage, a terminal concentrator, and a management server.
-An Ethernet hub provides connection between the cluster nodes, management server, and Sun StorEdge T3 arrays.
+An Ethernet hub provides connection to the management server, terminal concentrator, and Sun StorEdge T3 arrays.
 The interfaces on both nodes are cabled to provide multiple cluster interconnects between nodes.

 The management server is the repository for the operating environment, software, and patches.
-The management server provides access to the cluster console and functions as a JumpStart[TM] Flash server (installation server) for the cluster nodes.
-For advanced system monitoring, the management server includes Sun Management Center (Sun MC) software to monitor the cluster nodes.
+The management server provides access to the cluster console and functions as a JumpStartTM/Flash server (installation server) for the cluster nodes.
+For advanced system monitoring, the management server includes Sun Management Center software to monitor the cluster nodes.